-Dogs need to be kept on a lead or under close control during ground nesting bird season (March – July).
-Livestock present - Take care, and keep your distance - Avoid getting between animals and their young - Please keep your dog on a short lead - If cattle or ponies approach please let your dog off the lead
+Dogs need to be kept on a short lead or under close control during ground nesting bird season (March – July).
+Livestock may be present: take care, keep your distance and avoid getting between animals and their young.

 From the car park head north onto the common, heading past a concrete bench on your left across a grazed lawn and into a break in the gorse buses, heading towards the A31.